Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 				- So she practiced to [[Using Fear Consciously]] to [[Navigate]] and [[Do The Next Step]]
 		- Clinton asks Israel how was it not to use his mind as [[The Source]].
 			- As Israel starts talking, Clinton interrupts him and makes a [[Proposal]].
-				- There is a way when you [[Tell a Story]] to put a spin into it, a spin that makes you smile, like a teenager.
+				- There is a way when you [[Tell a Story]] to [[Put a Spin to a Story]].
+It makes you smile, kinda look like a teenager and being excited and ecstatic.
+It
 			-
 			-
 			-